railsholland/first_app/README.markdown

 #Ruby on Rails Tutorial

-This is the first application for [*Ruby on Rails Tutorial: Learn Rails by Example*](http://railstutorial.org/) by [Michael Hartl](http://michaelhartl.com) as implemented by Holland Smith
+Updated: This is the first application for [*Ruby on Rails Tutorial: Learn Rails by Example*](http://railstutorial.org/) by [Michael Hartl](http://michaelhartl.com) as implemented by Holland Smith